 Fix for Webcam issues in Windows 10

-Meanwhile, Rafael Rivera may have found a workaround for this issue.
+Rafael Rivera has found a workaround for this issue.
+Follow these steps:

 - Create a Restore Point first.

 - Start Regedit.exe and go to the following key:

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows Media Foundation\Platform

 - Create a REG_DWORD value named EnableFrameServerMode and leave the data to

 - If you’re using Windows 64-bit, make the changes here, in addition: